 Giraudeau has worked extensively as a movement director and choreographer in opera.
-He has established particularly close relationships with Carsen (Rinaldo for Glyndebourne Festival, Don Giovanni and Dialogues des Carmélites for La Scala, Milan, La traviata for La Fenice, Venice, Il trovatore for the Bregenz Festival and Der Rosenkavalier for the Salzburg Festival), Albery (A Midsummer Night’s Dream and The Merry Widow for the Metropolitan Opera, New York, and Boris Godunov for English National Opera) and Richard Jones (Jenůfa for Lyric Opera Chicago, Un ballo in maschera and La bohème for Bregenz Festival and Annie Get Your Gun for Young Vic), Langridge (La Damnation de Faust for Lyric Opera of Chicago), John Fulljames (From the House of the Dead for Opera North and The Enchanted Pig for Young Vic) and Rolando Villazón (La traviata in Baden-Baden).
+He has established particularly close relationships with Carsen (Rinaldo for Glyndebourne Festival, Don Giovanni, Dialogues des Carmélites and Káta Kabanová for La Scala, Milan, La traviata for La Fenice, Venice and Rusalka for Paris Opéra), Albery (A Midsummer Night’s Dream and The Merry Widow for the Metropolitan Opera, New York), Antony McDonald (Aida and Samson et Dalila for Scottish Opera), Richard Jones (Jenůfa for Lyric Opera Chicago, Un ballo in maschera and La bohème for Bregenz Festival and Annie Get Your Gun for Young Vic), Langridge (La Damnation de Faust for Lyric Opera of Chicago), John Fulljames (From the House of the Dead for Opera North and The Enchanted Pig for Young Vic) and Rolando Villazón (La traviata in Baden-Baden).

 Giraudeau studied dance in his hometown of La Rochelle and worked as a dancer in France before joining London Contemporary Dance Theatre and Second Stride.
 He also worked as an actor at the National Theatre, the Royal Court Theatre, at the Institute of Contemporary Arts Theatre and on television.